Kusaldiss365/Electromart/backend/README.md

-# ⚡ ElectroMart – AI-Powered Sales & Support Backend
+# ⚡ ElectroMart – Backend

 ElectroMart is a FastAPI-based backend that powers an AI-driven **sales, marketing, and support system** for an e-commerce platform.
 It uses **agent-based LLM workflows**, **PostgreSQL + pgvector**, and **OpenAI models** to deliver intelligent responses and lead generation.